Time Management Tips for Distance Learning

 If you have difficulty managing your time, read and apply the tips below to help you stay on task relatively stress-free.

 When you have a lot to do, it can often seem overwhelming to decide what you should be working on.
-Consider prioritizing tasks in the following way to help:
+Consider prioritizing tasks in the following way to help:- High priority

 This includes work that is not in the above categories and work that you find easy to complete.
 Save these items for last so you can still concentrate on them when you are less focused.